north47_privacy_policy.png

 If you have any special room requests, be sure to let us know as soon as possible.

-• If there is anyone within your group with specific dietary requirements just let us know as soon as possible.
-Any food intolerances or allergies will be communicated to your hotel and your experienced Resort Rep, supported by our Resort Manager will be on hand during your tour, should there be any issues or additional needs.
+These will be communicated to your hotel in advance, and your experienced Resort Rep, supported by our Resort Manager, will be available throughout your tour to assist with any issues or additional needs.

 • Many tour operators include a packed lunch as part of the ski trip package.
 We don’t believe a packed lunch is appropriate on a ski trip and a hot lunch is far more suitable after a morning spent burning energy whilst skiing.
 There are so many restaurants waiting for you in Ski Amadé area and our unique package provides a substantial €16 per person per day lunch allowance for students and staff.
 This means your group can eat in any of the mountain restaurants and purchase a delicious hot meal from the menu.
 Our generous allowance ensures that everyone enjoys a satisfying lunch experience.